vkhazin/elasticsearch-2d-courseware/content/chapter-06/SetupEx.md

 # Exercise: Setup Kibana #

 * Log-in into your sand-box
-* May need to start your elastic search servicec:
+* May need to start your elastic search service:
 ```
 sudo service elasticsearch start
 ```